NativeScript/docs-v7/ui-with-xml.md

 <Label text="{{ author ? 'by ' + author : '[no author]' }}" />
 <Label text="{{ author || '[no author]' }}" />
 ```
-*__Important__: Expressions are re-evaluated on every property change of the object set for bindingContext!*
+*__Important__: Expressions are re-evaluated on every property change of the object set for bindingContext!
+In this case the binding is one way (from model to UI)*